The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 Tools like McBroken poke fun while offering a service to customers — even if that service is to tell would-be McDonald's customers about Wendy's.
 (The McBroken map lists Wendy’s locations alongside McDonald's).

 Most surprisingly, McBroken didn’t just provide transparency to consumers.
-The website made the ice cream machine issue impossible to ignore for McDonald’s, giving the company a form of remote monitoring.
+The website made the ice cream machine issue impossible to ignore for McDonald’s.
+It even gave the company a strange form of remote monitoring.
 If you're not familiar, remote device monitoring makes it easy to observe the status of connected products — everything from self-service kiosks to point-of-sale (POS) systems to cameras to every kind of restaurant technology.
 Using remote device management software (like Canopy), technical support teams can manage those products and devices, troubleshooting remotely and avoiding costly on-site repairs.

 Now that the U.S. Copyright Office’s right to repair exemption has gone into effect (as of October 2024), McDonald’s franchisees have more tools at their disposal to prevent machine breakdowns.
 The ability to monitor, diagnose, and repair machines through third-party technicians should lead to less downtime, more ice cream sales, and happier customers.